-Learn To Use WPWhen the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
-You could easily tell the difference between the two.
+When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
+One could easily tell them apart.

-Then WordPress came along and changed all this.
-Now, it’s becoming harder to tell the difference between blogs and websites.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s “under the hood”.
+Then the WordPress CMS came along and everything changed.
+Now, it’s becoming harder to tell the difference between what applications are being used to build the two.
+Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what kind of web application is actually powering the site.

-For website owners, understanding the difference between a CMS application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, regarding the areas that the majority of website owners care about, such as web development costs, ease of use, ability to maintain the website up-to-date, managing web content, etc.
+For many website owners, understanding the difference between a CMS tool like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that matter to most website owners, such as web development costs, ease of use, ability to maintain the site up-to-date, managing content, etc.

 Think about this …

-B) The same eye-catching, professional-looking website, but at a much cheaper price than the cost of getting option ”A” above built.
+B) The same eye-catching, professional-looking site, but at a much cheaper price than the cost of getting option ”A” built.

-If you decided to go with site “B”, then you need to learn more about the benefits of using WordPress, why WordPress can give you a stunning website that will typically end up costing you far less to build than websites which use other website editing applications … and how to tell the two types apart!
+If you picked web site “B”, then you need to learn more about WordPress, why WordPress can be used to create an eye-catching website that could end up costing you far less to build than websites which use other web editing applications … and how to tell these apart!

-WordPress is the world’s leading online publishing platform and content management system (CMS).
-It is a flexible and powerful CMS platform that is ideally suited for businesses on a budget.
+WordPress is the world’s most used online publishing platform and content management system (CMS).
+It is a budget-friendly CMS platform suitable for businesses on a budget.

-Whether your reason for having a website is for personal blogging or business use, WordPress is easy enough for a beginner with no programming skills to use and manage, and offers an array of helpful features that make your web site more effective in terms of getting your content published, promoting visitor engagement, generating business leads and sales, scalability, etc.
+Whether your reason for having a digital presence is for personal blogging or business use, WordPress is easy enough for a newbie with no web design skills to use, and offers an array of helpful extensions that make your web presence extremely effective in terms of getting your content published, promoting visitor engagement, generating business leads and sales, scalability, etc.

-And if you don’t have a website yet, or are thinking of getting a website built, then wouldn’t it be great to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built for very little cost?
+And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to be able to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built quite inexpensively?

-Do you need to know if a website uses WordPress?
-Maybe you’ve come to this page because you’ve heard or read about WordPress, and you’re now wondering if your site runs on WordPress, or some other content management system.
+Do you need to know if a website was built using WordPress?
+Maybe you’ve come here because you’ve heard or read wonderful things about all of the great advantages of using WordPress, and you’re now wondering if your site was built using the WordPress software, or some other CMS application.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?